gabriel-dehan/ActiveRecordBinder/README.md

 arb -v
 # => 1.0.1
 ```
-A Ruby library for interfacing with ActiveRecord and create easy elegant migrations.
+A Ruby library for an easier interfacing with ActiveRecord.
+And an easier way to create elegant migrations.

 # Installation
 `gem install active-record-binder`

 # Why Binder ?
 What the frak is this ?
-I wanted a tool to ease the creation of little Plugs and Adapters for ActiveRecord.
+I needed a tool to ease the creation of little Plugs and Adapters for ActiveRecord.

 The idea is that you Bind a class to ActiveRecord by subclassing it with Binder::AR.
 You can specify your own methods and delegate to ActiveRecord whenever you need.